How To Get A Surety Bond In New Mexico

 The surety company acts something like an insurance company in this model, selling a bond to the principal, and formally identifying the conditions of performance required by the obligee in the bond document itself.
 Every bond has a face value, which is the maximum amount of money which would be paid out by the surety company in the event of a claim made by the obligee when performance criteria are not met.
 The obligee has the option to make a claim for any amount up to that limit, but would of course have to justify the amount of any claim made.

-How Does a Bond Work in New Mexico?
+How Does a Bond Work:

 A bond works in a manner similar to insurance in that it serves as a risk transfer mechanism.
 The obligee in a bond arrangement does not wish to assume all the risk when hiring someone to do a job, and therefore transfers a portion of that risk to the surety company.
 The surety is obliged to pay out any claim made against the bond, in the amount specified and justified by the obligee, although subsequently the surety would pursue the principal to recover the entire amount of the claim which it paid out.

-The principal therefore, is motivated to live up to the specified terms of the agreement, because he/she must purchase the bond in the first place, and if any terms of the bond are not fulfilled and a claim is made, he would also be responsible for reimbursing the surety company.
+The principal therefore, is motivated to live up to the specified terms of the agreement, because he/she must purchase the bond in the first place, and if any terms of the bond are not fulfilled and a claim is made, he would also be responsible for reimbursing the bonding company.
 As you can see, there is a certain balance to this model, with each of the three parties benefiting when a job is satisfactorily completed, and each of the three suffering some kind of setback if the reverse were to be true.

 Common Types of New Mexico Surety Bonds